Close Menu

 Smart Contracts

 Smart contracts are self-executing contracts with the terms of the agreement directly written into code.
-They automatically execute and enforce contractual terms when predefined conditions are met.
+When specific criteria are met, they automatically enforce contracts.
 Smart contracts can streamline processes in various industries, including real estate and finance.

 Healthcare